talkjs/tutorials/how-to-build-a-nodejs-chat-app-with-talkjs/how-to-build-a-nodejs-chat-app-with-talkjs.md

 ### Step 3: Create a frontend with a TalkJS chatbox

-In this section, you'll create a frontend chat application that displays a TalkJS [chatbox](/Features/Chat_UI_Modes/The_Chatbox/) with a conversation between two users, similar to the one in our [getting started guide](/Getting_Started/JavaScript_SDK/1_On_1_Chat/).
+In this section, you'll create a frontend chat application that displays a TalkJS [chatbox](/Features/Chat_UI_Modes/The_Chatbox/) with a [1-to-1 chat](https://talkjs.com/use-cases/1-on-1-chat/) between two users, similar to the one in our [getting started guide](/Getting_Started/JavaScript_SDK/1_On_1_Chat/).
 The main difference is that you'll call the `/getUser` server endpoint that you created in the previous section to get the data for the two users.

 In your top-level project directory, create a new `talkjs-frontend` directory and add the following `index.html` file: